jon-chun/get_youtube_transcripts/README.md

         c.
 Creates a logfile of all successes, failures and duplicates (will not scrape a transcript that already exists)

 * **NOTE**: For various reasons, some YouTube Videos within a Channel may not be successfully scraped (e.g. due to traffic, rate limiting blocks, etc).
-If this happens, you can rerun **get_yt_transcripts_by_id.py** repeatedly as it will skip over videos that were already scraped and only attempt to download SRT transcripts for videos that previously failed to download.
+If this happens, you can rerun **get_yt_transcripts_by_id.py** repeatedly as it will skip over videos that were previously successfully scraped and only attempt to download SRT transcripts for videos that previously failed to download.

-* **OUTPUT**: Each YouTube Video transcript rearranges SRT information to make a valid JSON file.
-The **key** is the start time of an utterance and the **value** is a list of the ['text','duration']
+* **OUTPUT**: Each YouTube Video transcript scraped rearranges SRT information to make a valid JSON file (e.g. it is **not a valid SRT file**).
+For each utterance, a dictionary entry is made with the **key** as the start time of an utterance and the corresponding **value** a list of the ['text','duration']

 ---
 ## **Help**